oriniker/DS202_FinalProject/README.md

 - High Cl: The upper bound of the confidence interval for the reported value.

+### Question 1: What is the prevalence of anxiety and depression symptoms among different age groups in the United States during the COVID-19 pandemic?
 ```{r}
 # Load the required library
 library(tidyverse)